minghancmh/y1s2_assignment2/README.md

 Further work could also be done such that the optimization could allow for the return of the shortest distance from A or shortest distane from B, of shortest mean distance.
 This would only require very minor changes in the programme. <br/>
 <br/>
 The distance shown here is the total distance that A and B would have to travel in order to reach the dining location.

+## Further Work
+This project could include smarter features implemented through natural language processing.
+For example, "mcd" is a common abbreviation for "macdonalds".
+With adequate databases, it would be implementable such that "mcd" yields a result for macdonalds.
+As of now, the shortforms only work in that they must be consecutive characters in a string.
+For example, "chick" would yield results for chicken rice, but "mrd" would not yield results for mcronalds.